dataaxiom/ghcr-cleanup-action/README.md

 ### `delete-ghost-images` and `delete-partial-images`

 These options clean up invalid multi-architecture images.
-They are intended for more as a one-time use in cleaning up repositories that have been corrupted.
+They are intended to assist in cleaning up repositories that have been corrupted.
+Use the `validate` option first to identify the images which are not valid.

 ```yaml
 jobs: